the-unknown-developer-podcast/the-unknown-developer-podcast.github.com/_posts/2019-05-29-spring-data-jpa-repository.markdown

 ---
 <p>On a recent experience working on a self-contained spring-boot based application I faced some “problems”.
 What happened was that even with so many different ways to write a repository with spring-data-jpa, in some cases it was not enough and as a quick solution the development team introduced a concrete implementation of respositories with EntityManager injection.
 Does it works?
 Yeah, of course, but is there any other way to do it? </p>
 <h3>spring-data-jpa</h3>
 <p>First, let’s explore more about how to use spring-data-jpa, I'll not going into details because you probably already know.
-If not, check [spring-data-jpa reference](https://docs.spring.io/spring-data/jpa/docs/2.1.8.RELEASE/reference/html/)</p>
+If not, check [https://docs.spring.io/spring-data/jpa/docs/2.1.8.RELEASE/reference/html/](spring-data-jpa reference)</p>
 <p>There are  three main solutions to write a query on a spring repository: Query methods, @Query annotation and JpaSpecificationExecutor.</p>
 <p>Well, it’s looks good, why would I need more?</p>